Skip to main content

 Pumpkin Breakfast Cookies

-During the fall, pumpkin takes over almost every meal of the day.
-We’ve seen this orange seasonal staple show up in pies, coffees, casseroles and salads, but what about breakfast?
+During the fall, pumpkin is king!
+We’ve seen this seasonal flavor show up in pies, coffees, casseroles and salads, but what about breakfast?

 Pumpkin Breakfast Cookies